-A recent report from the Fietsberaad shows that merely having lower speed limits is not quite enough to get adequate safety for cyclists.
+A recent report from the Fietsberaad shows that merely having lower speed limits is not enough to achieve adequate safety for cyclists or other road users.

 The Netherlands now has over 40000 km (25000 miles) of roads with a 30 km/h (18 mph) speed limit (out of a total of 120000 km of road).
 These roads are safer than 50 km/h ( 30 mph ) roads, but not as safe as they used to be.
-The number of cyclists and pedestrians injured and killed on 30 km/h roads is rising as drivers become more familiar with the lower speed limits and break them more often.
-In the last ten years, as the proportion of roads with the lower speed limit has grown, the figures have risen from 2.4 to 11.7 serious woundings per 1000 km of 30 km/h road.
-Two thirds of accidents involving children 11 and under occur as they cross the road.
+The number of cyclists and pedestrians injured and killed on 30 km/h roads is rising as the lower limits have been applied more widely.
+Drivers have also become more familiar with the lower speed limits and break them more often.
+In the last ten years, as the proportion of roads with the lower speed limit has grown, the injury figures have more than quadrupled on 30 km/h roads.
+These have gone from from 2.4 to 11.7 serious woundings per 1000 km of 30 km/h road.
+Two thirds of accidents involving children 11 and under occur as they cross roads.